msperl00/Covid19-Tracker/README.md

 ## TFG - Universidad de Léon

 ## Description
-Covid Tracker using a template from msperl00 Vue3-Pinia-Router-Tailwind Developing...
+Covid Tracker using a template from msperl00 Vue3-Pinia-Router-Tailwind.
+Web app under construction...

+## Steps completed

+1. Global details tracker box
+2. Rate my software
+3. Contact me

 ## Next Step
-Soon you may have the posibility to rate my software
+Soon you may have the posibility to play with localitation world map

 ## Getting Started
 ```